-This year’s registration cost for each student will be $25 for both days or $15 for one day.
-As usual, all faculty, staff members and chaperones attend the Festival free of charge.
-To register, please complete the enclosed registration form.
-The final registration deadline is Friday, February 8, 2020.
+The 2021 Festival cost will consist of a webinar access fee of $100 per school to receive the webinar link.
+The registration form link will be included soon on this site.
+Schools can register through Friday, March 5, 2021.
 Registration fees can be paid by Check, Purchasing Card/Credit Card, or Purchase Order, either with a hard copy, digital copy or discussed over the phone with Margaret LeMay.
 Pre-payment is required for all registrations due to University policies.
-Please make certain to connect with Margaret LeMay in regards to registration payments.
+Please make certain to connect with Margaret LeMay in regards to registration payments

 Please contact Margaret LeMay if you have any questions or comments about registration, workshops, or other topics.
-We will keep a similar schedule to previous years, meaning 50-minute workshops throughout the day, although we may combine time-slots for longer events.
-As we begin organizing the Festival, we would love to hear from you about any ideas you might have or if you would like to conduct a workshop.
-We hope that you and your students will be able to attend these events.
-You can reach our Management Assistant, Margaret LeMay at 208-426-3957 or email@example.com.
-Or you may contact me directly at 208-426-1500 or firstname.lastname@example.org.
+We hope that you and your students will be able to attend the festival webinar.
+You can reach our Management Assistant, Margaret LeMay at 208-426-3957 or firstname.lastname@example.org.
+Or you may contact me directly at 208-426-1500 or email@example.com.